Ibrahimajiboro/Python_Airline_Reservation_Desktop_App/README.md

 # ABC Airlines Booking System

 ## Overview
-The ABC Airlines Booking System is a Python-based GUI application designed to handle user registration, flight reservation, and payment for ABC Airlines.
+The ABC Airlines Booking System is a Python-based GUI (tKinter) application designed to handle user registration, flight reservation, and payment for ABC Airlines.
 It uses the `Tkinter` library for the graphical user interface and `SQLite` for data storage.

 ### Key Features:
 - **User Registration:** New users can register with their personal details.